Brazil Potash says Mura accept Amazon mine, prosecutors disagree

 "There is no unanimity among the Mura regarding the mining project," the prosecutors office said in a statement.
 It added that a court order suspending the mine's license was in effect.

-Brazil Potash, which is owned by Stan Bharti's Forbes & Manhattan Group, a Toronto-based merchant bank focused on natural resources, said the Mura decided to hold a vote and more than 60% of those attending from 36 communities voted in favor.
+Brazil Potash said the Mura decided to hold a vote and more than 60% of those attending from 36 communities voted in favor.

 "You have a few people who decided not to support the project, but they are by far the minority," Brazil Potash Chief Executive Matt Simpson said in an interview.